It is necessary to know the metal composition before welding in order to produce a successful weld.

 Refer to table 7-3 for hardness values of the various metals, and to the above information on the three hardness tests that are commonly used.

 A less precise hardness test is the file test.
 A summary of the reaction to filing, the approximate Brinell hardness, and the possible type of steel is shown in table 7-6.
 A sharp mill file must be used.
 It is assumed that the part is steel and the file test will help identify the type of steel.

-There are numerous chemical metal composition tests than can be made in the shop to identify some material.
+There are numerous chemical metal composition tests that can be made in the shop to identify some materials.

-Monel can be distinguished form Inconel by one drop of nitric acid applied to the surface.
-It will turn blue-green on Monel, but will show no reaction on Inconel.
+Monel can be distinguished from Inconel by one drop of nitric acid applied to the surface.
+It will turn blue-green on Monel but will show no reaction on Inconel.
 A few drops of a 45 percent phosphoric acid will bubble on low-chromium stainless steels.